Are you a pasta lover? If you appreciate this versatile yet magnificent food in all its varieties, you will surely know fusilli!

-Fusilli is a type of pasta originating from southern Italy, characterized by a typical elongated and spiral shape, single or double, which helps hold the sauce.
-It is a short pasta, traditionally made of durum wheat semolina.
+Fusilli is a type of pasta originating from southern Italy, characterized by its typical elongated and spiral shape, either single or double, which is adept at holding sauce.
+It is a short pasta, traditionally made from durum wheat semolina.

 Fusilli is very popular in Italy, and is the third shape of pasta most chosen by Italians, click the link to see the ranking. and they are served in restaurants with different condiments.
 Outside Italy, pasta producers often use this name as a synonym for “rotini”, but fusilli has a spring-like shape whereas rotini is extruded into a twisted shape.